The Notorious B.I.G.: 1996: More arrests, accusations regarding Shakur's death and second child

 Wayne Barrow, Wallace's co-manager at the time, stated that Wallace was recording the track "Nasty Girl" on the night Shakur was shot.
-Shortly after Shakur's death, Wallace met with Snoop Dogg, who recalled that Wallace played him the song "Somebody's Gotta Die", which mentioned Snoop Dogg.
-During their meeting, Wallace expressed that he never hated Shakur.
+Shortly after Shakur's death, Wallace met with Snoop Dogg, who claimed he never hated Shakur.
 During the recording of his second album, Life After Death, Wallace and Lil' Cease were arrested for public marijuana use, resulting in the repossession of their car.
 Wallace opted to rent a Chevrolet Lumina rental SUV, despite Lil' Cease's concerns about its faulty brakes.
 The car was ultimately crashed into a rail, breaking Wallace's left leg and fracturing Lil' Cease's jaw.
-Wallace spent months in the hospital, initially confined to a wheelchair, later relying on a cane (which he used until his death), and undergoing therapy.
+Wallace spent months in the hospital, initially using a wheelchair, later relying on a cane (which he used until his death), and undergoing therapy.
 Despite his hospitalization, he continued working on the album, referencing the accident in "Long Kiss Goodnight" with the line, "Ya still tickle me, I used to be as strong as Ripple be / Til Lil' Cease crippled me".

 On October 29, 1996, Evans gave birth to Wallace's son, Christopher "C.J."
 Wallace Jr. Around this time, Wallace began recording the songs for Life After Death.
 The following month, Junior M.A.F.I.A. member Lil' Kim released her debut album Hard Core.
 Lil' Kim described herself as Wallace's "biggest fan" and referred to herself as "his pride and joy".
 In a 2012 interview, Lil' Kim revealed that Wallace stopped her from recording a remix of Jodeci's single "Love U 4 Life" by locking her in a room.
 According to Kim, Wallace told her she was "not gonna go do no song with them", likely due to Jodeci's association with Shakur and Death Row Records.
 While working on Life After Death, Wallace began to lose weight, losing around 30 lb, according to his mother.